 However, the free version comes with some limitation.
 For instance – you can only see five recent entries in the call list and messages.
 So, if you would like to unlock these feature, buy the pro version of the app for $10.
-Or you can also try Wiser; it’s free.

 However, the app will not work, until you set it as your default keyboard.
 You can do from the app itself, simply open it and select the first option i.e. Installation and then follow the on-screen instruction.